Also known as lymphangioleiomyomatosis.

 Doctors treat LAM with sirolimus (rapamycin), a medicine that stabilizes lung function, treats an abnormal fluid buildup in the lung called chylothorax, and improves overall quality of life.
 They may also prescribe other medicines or therapies to control other symptoms or complications.

-LAM has no cure, and the disease tends to worsen over time.
-How quickly the disease worsens varies from woman to woman.
-LAM may lead to death from respiratory failure.
-Lung transplant is a treatment option for women whose lungs have been damaged by LAM.
+LAM has no cure.
+It is important to get routine follow-up care because the disease tends to worsen over time.
+How quickly the disease worsens varies.
+More than half of women who have LAM will develop a serious condition called pneumothorax, or collapsed lung, that requires immediate treatment.
+Over time, LAM may cause permanent damage to the lungs and cause potentially fatal respiratory failure.
+Lung transplant is a treatment option for some women whose lungs have been severely damaged by LAM.

 Explore this Health Topic to learn more about LAM, our role in research and clinical trials to improve health, and where to find more information.